cdio/caio/doc/usage.md

-The Info Panel is an informational panel containing widgets used to show status information of emulated devices and to control some aspects of the emulator (audio volume setting, pause, reset, etc.).
+The Info Panel is an informational panel containing widgets used to show status information of emulated devices and to control some aspects of the emulator (audio volume, pause, reset, etc.).
 <br>
 The Panel can be made visible/invisible clicking the mouse right button or using the `ALT-V` key combination.